Is it possible to enter into a second Trust Deed?

 If your previous trust deed failed, it may have been for reasons outside your control, but these aspects will also be a factor when creditors vote.

 If the term of your first trust deed has not yet ended, you will not be able to enter into a second arrangement.

 Our experts at Scotland Debt Solutions will offer help and support if you are struggling with debt.
 We can establish your current financial situation, identify your best options, and provide the professional support you need at this stressful time.
-Call one of the team for an initial meeting free-of-charge – we work from four offices around Scotland.
+Call one of the team for an initial meeting free-of-charge – we work from five offices around Scotland.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]

 Credit unions offer a range of financial products including current accounts, savings accounts, and loans, and can be a good alternative to banks and building societies whilst also helping your cash flow.
 There are credit unions all around the UK, almost 100 of them operating in Scotland.
 They’re not always widely advertised, however, and although […]